fahadash/TypeScriptSamples/README.md

 ## 4. Loading Modules using SystemJS Module Loader
 This sample uses [System JS Module Loader](https://github.com/systemjs/systemjs) to demonstrate how you can painlessly manage dependency loading while using Multiple files exporting classes and functions.

+## 5. Using TypeScript classes from plain old Javascript
+This sample demonstrates how you can utilize the TypeScript classes from existing Javascript code in your language

+## 6. Using Generics
+This sample demonstrates the use of Generics or Templates

+## 6. Using jQuery
+This sample demonstrates the use of jQuery in your TypeScript scripts.

+## 8. Using Angular
+This sample demonstrates the use of Angular 2+.
+The sample uses Angular 4.0.
+The required libraries are [reflect-metadata](https://stackoverflow.com/a/45135971/1411014) and [Zone](https://medium.com/@MertzAlertz/what-the-hell-is-zone-js-and-why-is-it-in-my-angular-2-6ff28bcf943e).